Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- Mitchell has had 207 attempts for a team-leading 963 rushing yards (56.6 per game) and scored five touchdowns.
+- Mitchell has picked up a team-high 963 rushing yards (56.6 per game) and scored five touchdowns.

 - He has received 207 of his team's 499 carries this season (41.5%).